dmbarbour/glas/docs/GlasNamespaces.md

 ## Global Definitions

-A global namespace can be modeled by implicitly forwarding a namespace such as `g.*` into hierarchical components.
+A global namespace is modeled by implicitly forwarding a namespace such as `g.*` into hierarchical components.
 For example, if we have hierarchical component 'foo' we might use translation `{ "" => "foo.", "g." => "g." }`.
 This allows components to share and access definitions with without manual threading, albeit at greater risk of conflict.
-Usefully, this isn't a true global namespace.
-By overriding the default behavior, users can sandbox globals or resolve conflicts.
+By explicitly overriding the default behavior, users can sandbox globals or resolve conflicts.

 Abstract assembly proposes global namespace `%*` for AST constructors.
-We can reduce overheads a little by reserving space under '%' for user-defined globals.
-This would work best with some specialized syntax for globals.
+I am tempted to reserve a region under '%' for user-defined globals, but doing so dilutes purity of purpose and the performance benefits are negligible.

 ## Potential Extensions